-The skew estimation error bound determines the synchronization period and provides important insights for clock synchronization protocol design.
+With clock skew compensation, the clock offset is mainly due to the imperfect skew estimation, so the skew estimation error bound determines the synchronization period and provides important insights for clock synchronization protocol design.
 The estimation covariance matrix can be used to indicate the estimation accuracy, which is bounded by the Posterior Cramer-Rao Lower Bound (PCRLB).
-The PCRLB is derived from the posterior Fisher information matrix (FIM), which can be evaluated iteratively.
-Due to the space limitation, the detailed derivation of the PCRLB bound is omitted here and interested readers are referred to our technical report [31].
+In this section, we derive the PCRLB for clock skew estimation, which can be used as a benchmark for performance evaluation.